jnunyez/synchronization/README.md

 </figcaption>

+4. Switch-on the baremetal worker node equipped with an STS card.
-4. Launch debug pod in worker node equipped with STS card.
-To overcome package limitations from UBI8, we use a Fedora 36 image so that we can install both `usbutils` and `pciutils`:
+5. Launch debug pod in the baremetal worker node equipped with STS card (in this case the node name is `du3-ldc1`).
+Since we just want to do a few ephemeral interactive checks with the debug pod, we take a Fedora 36 image and install both `usbutils`, `ethtools`, and `pciutils`:

   ```console
   oc debug node/du3-ldc1 --image=quay.io/fedora/fedora:36-x86_64
   sh-5.1# dnf -y install ethtool usbutils pciutils
   ```

-Two USB lines must be detected, the U-Blox GNSS receiver (Vendor IDs 1546) and the Silicom propietary USB (Vendor ID 1373):
+6. Two USB lines must be detected, the U-Blox GNSS receiver (Vendor IDs 1546) and the Silicom propietary USB (Vendor ID 1373):

   ```console
    # lsusb -d 1546: